 The solutions above are prepared for external hard drive showing up in Disk Utility on Mac.
 Nevertheless, what if the external hard drive is not showing up in Disk Utility at all?

-Don't worry, we still have some fixes for external drive not showing up in Disk Utility
+Don't worry, you can try these fixes if the external drive is not showing up in Disk Utility.

 Step 1: Find invisible external hard drive in System Information

 If the external hard drive doesn't show up in Disk Utility, it's possible that the drive has encountered hardware issues.
-You can check the hardware information in System Information: Go to Applications > Utilities > System Information > USB, and then check the external hard drive information.
+You can check if the Mac has detected the external hard drive and recognized its the hardware information in System Information: Go to Applications > Utilities > System Information > USB, and then check the external hard drive information.

 If you see the external hard drive showing up there but not in Disk Utility, the hard drive may be under repair by macOS.
 Go and check it the Activity Monitor.